TheFox/imapd/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

-- The main purpose of this software is to provide an server-side IMAP API for PHP scripts.
+- The main purpose of this software is to provide a server-side IMAP API for PHP scripts.
 - Although the RFC implementations are not completed yet, they must be strict.
 - More features can be possible in the future.
 In perspective of the protocols the features must be a RFC implementation.
 - This list is open.
 Feel free to request features.